robenkleene/audio-references/max/max-for-live.md

 ### Isolated Testing

 When preparing Max packages for release: Make sure to test without the source folder for the patch in Max's Search Paths, otherwise it may pick up a dependency that isn't actually in the bundle.
-The easiest way to do this is to choose `Options > File Preferences...`, and then toggle off `Subfolders` for the path that the project is a subdirectory of.

-You can confirm that this is working by trying to load a `bpatcher` of something in your search path, e.g., `bpatcher activekey`.

 ## Presets